Feature Friday: 11 Tire Options For The 5th Gen 4Runner in 2021

 • Terrain: Mud Terrain

-I initially chose the Yokohama Geolandar G003 285/75r17s for 2 reasons; the best-looking mud tire for the price and the only mud terrain tire that offered a 30-day money-back guarantee from Yokohama, no matter where you purchased it from.
+I initially chose the Yokohama Geolandar G003 285/75r17s for 2 reasons: the best-looking mud tire for the price and the only mud-terrain tire that offered a 30-day money-back guarantee from Yokohama, no matter where you purchased it.
 This gave me peace of mind in choosing a mud terrain for my daily driver.
 I kept these on my 4Runner for about 25k miles.
-I really liked these tires, at first for just the looks, but found they performed very well in all aspects of driving.
+I really liked these tires at first just for the looks, but found they performed very well in all aspects of driving.
 You could say it’s a well-rounded tire.

 Off-road traction was excellent!
 I literally could not get my truck stuck, and I give these tires most of the credit.